spaceninja/spaceninja.com/src/blog/2020/22-panels-that-always-work.md

 As a developer, I think of Wally Wood all the time.
 Not every bit of code needs to be precious.
 When I create a template or abstract a pattern into a component, I’m avoiding writing the same code twice.
 When I add a linter, I get to spend less time thinking about code formatting.
 When I write tests, I’m reducing time spent confirming everything works.

 How can you reduce “noodling” in your work?

-**Note:** This was originally posted on [my work blog](https://cloudfour.com/thinks/22-panels-that-always-work-wally-woods-legendary-productivity-hack/), and I'm re-posting it here for archival purposes.